mrardyan/UIFlatPickerView/README.md

 # UIFlatPickerView

-A modern, customizable flat design picker view for iOS that provides an alternative to `UIPickerView` with enhanced features and a familiar API.
+A customizable flat-design alternative to UIPickerView using UITableView, supporting infinite scroll, multiple components, and modern selection styles.

 ## Features